Platinum Building Chemicals Ltd | Damp Proof Cream

-DampSolve-40 - 1 Litre Cartridge: Applied by use of the Cox Powerflow DPC Cartridge Gun & Brass Injection Nozzle.
+DampSolve - 1 Litre Cartridge: Applied by use of the Cox Powerflow DPC Cartridge Gun & Brass Injection Nozzle

-DampSolve-40 - 5 Litre 'Bag in a Box': Applied by use of the Selecta 7 DPC Injection Pump.
+DampSolve - 5 Litre Tub & 8 Litre Box: Applied by use of the Selecta 7 DPC Injection Pump.

-Insert DampSolve-40 Cartridge into gun applicator (Or pour contents into Injection Pump if using the 5 Litre Box).
+Insert DampSolve Cartridge into appropriate gun applicator (Or pour contents into Injection Pump if using a 5 Litre Tub or 8 Litre Box).

 Insert the applicator nozzle into the full depth of the pre-drilled hole.
-Squeeze the trigger and back fill each hole fully with DampSolve-40 cream to within one centimetre of the surface.
+Squeeze the gun and trigger and back fill each hole fully with DampSolve cream to within one centimetre of the surface.
 When treating cavity walls from one side make certain that the holes in each leaf are filled.
 Spilt material should be wiped up immediately and the wipes disposed of appropriately.
 Contaminated surfaces should be washed immediately with warm soapy water.
-If DampSolve-40 cream penetrates non-target surfaces (e.g. a patio slab) it will normally dry clear to finish.
-However, if staining arises consult our Technical Department for further advice.
+If DampSolve cream penetrates non-target surfaces (e.g. a patio slab) it will normally dry clear to finish.

 Individual site conditions can cause variations.
 Always allow at least 10% extra when estimating the quantity of material required.

 On external faces of walls, drill holes can be re-pointed using a matched mortar or can be plugged with DPC Injection Plugs (Available in a variety of colours).